stefandominicus/ePortfolio/hobbies.md

 <hr>
 <h2>🏅 Squash 🏅</h2>
 <p>
-  I have been a part of the UCT Squash Society from 2017.
-I enjoy playing league and social matches, as well as meeting new people.
-This year I am also captain of my league team.
+  I was a part of the UCT Squash Society from 2017, where I really enjoyed playing league and social matches, and making friends along the way.
+In 2019, I was also captain of my league team.
+I still love playing squash with friends and family, and I look forward to joining another club soon.
 </p>

 <hr>